imandr/pyweb/README.rst

 	application = WPApp(MyHandler)                      # 4

-Let's go over the code line by line.
+Let's go over the code line by line:

 1. We created class MyHandler, which will handle HTTP requests.
 In order to work with WebPie, it has to be a subclass of WPHandler class.